pandas-dev/pandas-governance/governance.md

 GitHub organization](https://github.com/pydata).
 Examples of Project Software include the main pandas code repository, pandas-website, and the pandas-datareader add-on library.

+Through its affiliation with NumFOCUS, The Project has the right to receive tax-deductible donations in the United States of America.

 The Project is developed by a team of distributed developers, called Contributors.
 Contributors are individuals who have contributed code,